qalle2/text-util/README.md

   -c, --no-counts  Do not print the word counts.
 ```

-Hint: use the output from casefold.py as input to this program.
+Hint: use the output from casefold.py or uninorm.py as input to this program.

 ## md5.py
 ```